sfu-dhil/wphp-docs/source/titles.rst

 .. _title-field-contributors:

 Contributors
-  Linked to the :ref:`Person List <person-list>`.
-Contribution roles include name of author(s) (if known) and, where appropriate, editors, translators, authors of introductory material, engravers, and women involved in printing, publishing, bookselling, etc. If any of the roles are attributed to a woman whose name is unknown, they will be listed as “Unknown.”
+  Linked to `Persons <persons.html#person-list>`_. `Contribution roles <https://dhil.lib.sfu.ca/wphp/role/>`_ include name of author(s) (if known) and, where appropriate, editors, translators, authors of introductory material, engravers, and women involved in printing, publishing, bookselling, etc. If any of the roles are attributed to a woman whose name is unknown, they will be listed as “Unknown.”

 .. _title-field-signed-author: